Arkham (cryptocurrency exchange)

 Arkham (legally named Arkham Intelligence, Inc.) is an American company that operates a cryptocurrency exchange platform as well as a public data application that enables users to analyze blockchain and cryptocurrency activity.

 Founded by Miguel Morel in 2020, Arkham's platform utilizes AI to identify and catalog the owners of blockchain addresses.
-Its headquarters are based in the Dominican Republic.
+Its headquarters are based in the Dominican Republic, with additional offices in London and New York City.
+Arkham has partnerships with brands and sports teams, including the Galatasaray S.K., the Professional Fighters League, and Tommy Paul.